michaeladler/notmuch-mailmover/README.md

 cargo install --git 'https://github.com/michaeladler/notmuch-mailmover/'
 ```

-It's best to invoke `notmuch-mailmover` as a [notmuch pre-new hook](https://notmuch.readthedocs.io/en/latest/man5/notmuch-hooks.html).
+## Setup

-You can also invoke `notmuch-mailmover` directly, but don't forget to run `notmuch new` afterward
+It's recommended to run `notmuch-mailmover` as part of your [notmuch pre-new hook](https://notmuch.readthedocs.io/en/latest/man5/notmuch-hooks.html).
-(this isn't necessary if you add it as a pre-hook).
+You can also invoke `notmuch-mailmover` directly, but don't forget to run `notmuch new` afterward (this isn't necessary if you add it as a pre-hook).

 ## Configuration

 Running `notmuch-mailmover` for the first time will create `$XDG_CONFIG_HOME/notmuch-mailmover/config.yaml`.
-Then adjust it to your needs, see below for an example.
+Then edit the file as you like, see below for an example.

 ## Example